MercyMarkus/mercymarkus.com/content/posts/build-a-cli-tool-aggregator-with-c-sharp.md

 Finally, if you got this far and you're wondering where the CLI tool aggregation is happening as the title says, I'll cover this in the next post 🙏🏾.
 This was getting too long.

-I plan to save the speed test results in some online storage location (undecided on which) and update a live graph of the results in real-time as well.
+I plan to save the speed test results in some online storage location (undecided on which) and update a live chart of the results in real-time as well.

 ### Check Point